AbelG101/Awesome-Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# A simple Books Storing site
+# A simple book storing site

 > This is a simple project that displays a list of books and allows you to add and remove books from that list.
 > [Checkout the live working demo](https://abelg101.github.io/Awesome-Books/)